 What Is Faith

 If we look at the definition, it will, roughly, define it as such: faith is the complete and unshaken faith in something or someone even if there isn't physical, tangible proof or evidence to support it.

 When this comes to mind, I think of Luna Lovegood from 'Harry Potter.'
 She has faith in magical creatures no one has ever seen and continues to believe for a very long time.
 She keeps believing even when she's bullied in school for it.
 Whether or not she is actually "loony" is up to debate.

-Faith is believing regardless of proof.
+Faith believes regardless of proof.
 It is, in a way, like madness.
 It is similar to the belief in gravity.
 While we cannot see gravity, we feel it every day.
-While we don't see the air we take into our bodies, we know it's there.
+While we don't know the air we take into our bodies, we know it's there.
 When it comes to God, I think the same concept applies.

 Religion As A Whole

 When God and Faith is the center of a topic, the third piece of the puzzle cannot be ignored.
 It would be in bad taste to skip over religion.
 For many, this topic (and this entire article in general) is a sensitive subject.

 Religion's defined as the belief in and worship of superhuman controlling power, especially a personal God or gods.
 For many who believe in a singular entity, who created all things on this planet, then that entity also is responsible for the creation stories seen in every corner of the world.
 It would be the entity itself showing itself to a corner of the world in a way that makes sense to the people in question.

 This is what one would call Omnism.
 The belief in all religions.
 It is the complete opposite of Atheism, but some would say Omnists are likely the ones who have the most precise understanding of God because they do not deny God's many faces.